kevinjardine/gaia-tgas/README.md

 This is code to extract isosurface density meshes and related data from the TGAS (Tycho-Gaia Astrometric Solution) dataset released as part of [Gaia DR1](https://www.cosmos.esa.int/web/gaia/dr1).

-It uses several Python libraries, including the standard numpy, scipy and matplotlib libraries as well as the Visual Toolkit (vtk) 7.0 library to actually extract and manipulate the isosurfaces using the marching cubes algorithm and the Blender 2.78 embedded Python interpreter to render images.
+It uses several Python libraries, including the standard numpy, scipy and matplotlib libraries as well as the Visual Toolkit (vtk) 7.0 library to generate and manipulate the isosurfaces using the marching cubes algorithm and the Blender 2.78 embedded Python interpreter to render images.

 There seems to be limited working code available for the Blender interpreter and (especially) the vtk library so by releasing this code I hope to encourage scientists to take more advantage of the amazing power of these libraries to visualize large data sets.